kubesphere/website/content/en/docs/project-user-guide/grayscale-release/blue-green-deployment.md

 ![blue-green-2](/images/docs/project-user-guide/grayscale-release/blue-green-deployment/blue-green-2.jpg)

-3. Select your app from the drop-down list and the service for which you want to implement blue-green deployment.
+3. Select your app from the drop-down list and the service for which you want to implement the blue-green deployment.
 If you also use the sample app Bookinfo, select **reviews** and click **Next**.

 ![blue-green-3](/images/docs/project-user-guide/grayscale-release/blue-green-deployment/blue-green-3.jpg)